Vaginal discharge is one of the most common reasons for gynecological visits in the US, accounting for about 10 million office visits per year.

 VGL declares that she has no competing interests.

-Dr Veronica Gomez-Lobo would like to gratefully acknowledge Dr Isabelle Guichard, a previous contributor to this monograph.
+Dr Veronica Gomez-Lobo would like to gratefully acknowledge Dr Isabelle Guichard, a previous contributor to this topic.
 IG declares that she has no competing interests.

 Department of Obstetrics and Gynecology